clearlinux/clear-linux-documentation/source/ssntp/ssntp_frames.rst

 ``CONNECT`` must be the *first* frame SSNTP clients send when trying to connect to a SSNTP server.
-Any frame sent to a SSNTP server from a client that did not initially sent a CONNECT frame will be discarded and the TLS connection to the client will be closed.
+Any frame sent to a SSNTP server from a client that did not initially sent a ``CONNECT`` frame will be discarded, and the TLS connection to the client will be closed.

 The purpose of the ``CONNECT`` command frame is for the client to advertise its role and for the server to verify that the advertised role matches the